ardisrtilson/kc-demo/README.md

 Once you've logged into this page, you can open the dev-tools console to inspect the KeycloakService object, which contains the user's account information.

+IMPORTANT: If you close the docker image running on http://localhost:8080/, the realm, client, and users you create will be erased.

 ## Installation Problems?

 You may be having problems because you need to install the Docker CLI.
 If so, you should then run: docker pull jboss/keycloak